 Fridley Middle School is an International Baccalaureate World School that offers the Middle Years Programme (MYP) to students in grades 5-8.
 There are many outstanding reasons to attend Fridley Middle School - we have committed and compassionate teachers, a diverse student learning environment that prepares students for a global workplace, and a strong focus on challenging all students to new learning.

 In addition, our grade-level team structures are strategically designed to build community.
 Students also benefit from multiple opportunities to get involved, including a multitude of activities and athletics and community service activities.

-Congratulations to Traci Brauns, our January Employee of the Month, who works as a paraeducator at Stevenson Elementary.
+Congratulations to Christina Huynh, our October Employee of the Month, who works as a lunch and recess supervisor at Stevenson Elementary School.

 “Christina goes above and beyond as she has become a leader in her role,” said Veronica Mathison, principal at Stevenson Elementary.
 “She acts with kindness, patience, and brings calm to a space filled with voices and constant activity.”

 Fridley High School’s chapter of the Minnesota Honor Society, in partnership with the American Red Cross, hosted its biannual blood drive in the school gymnasium on Friday, November 17.
 Sixty-six FHS students and staff chose to donate blood, with 43 first-time donors.
 In total, 43 pints of blood were donated, which will make a positive impact on the lives of more than 120 people.

 Students enrolled in the Fridley High School Chinese language program traveled to the Minnesota Landscape Arboretum and the Asia Mall for a field trip on Friday, November 10.
 “Through this field trip, students gained an authentic experience related to their lessons,” said Hsiao-hsuan Huang, Chinese language teacher at FHS.